Foreign Language Policy

 - It is mandatory to fill in a placement test for all non-beginner level courses unless the applicant took a course with us in the same language, one level lower in the previous term.

-- In order to attend our courses, visitors have to provide us with a passport or ID card scan and a Consent Form in which they give consent to us to handle their personal data in order for a CEU Guest Card to be issued for them.
+- In order to attend our courses, visitors have to provide us with all relevant data required on the Enrollment Form for Visitors, as well as a statement about us handling their data.
+With the help of this data a CEU Guest Card will be issued for them.

 Language course fees